Premium articles

 What Is Preventive Health?

-This paragraph helps you understand what exactly preventive health means.
-It is about preventing disease before it starts or detecting it early.
+It’s about preventing disease before it starts or detecting it early at its start.
 When you detect a disease early, treatment will be simpler and more effective.
-Rather than waiting for symptoms, preventive care uses regular checkups, screenings, vaccinations, and lifestyle guidance to protect your long-term health.
+Rather than waiting for symptoms, applying preventive care measures – regular checkups, screenings, vaccinations – protect your long-term health.

-Modern medicine shows that prevention is not only more effective than treatment but also safer and less costly.
-Additionally, it improves quality of life.
+I learnt from my long medical practice that prevention is better than treatment but also it’s safer and less costly.

 Preventive Health Is So Important: Why?

 Preventive health is so important as it shifts the focus from reactive care to proactive protection.
-Many chronic diseases progress quietly.
-By the time symptoms appear, damage may already be significant. at
+Many chronic diseases progress slowly, by the time symptoms appear, damage may already is significant.

-- Some cancers grow silently with no symptoms until advanced stages.
+Mome cancers grow silently with no symptoms until they reach advanced stages.
+(Source: Can Cancer Go Undetected?
+The Science Behind Silent Cancers)

 The Pillars of Preventive Health

-Below are some important tips to help you stay healthy.
-Regular medical checkups, screening tests, healthy lifestyle and vaccination are the 4 The pillars of preventive health.
+These are regular medical checkups, screening tests, healthy lifestyle and vaccination are the 4 The pillars of preventive health.

 1. Regular Medical Checkups

-Routine visits allow early identification of risk factors before disease develops.
+Routine visits to your doctor allow early identification of risk factors before disease develops.
 Read more about (Regular Medical Checkups)

 2. Screening Tests